 It’s good, though.
 I don’t regret our decision.
 I love our little family and believe it is perfect just the way it is.

 But still… there’s a longing now that the void has brought.
-I will never feel my muscles tighten with contractions as my body preps itself for labor.
+I will never again feel my muscles tighten with contractions as my body preps itself for labor.
 I will never again hold a newborn that is my own.
 I will never again watch with joy and awe as a baby learns to roll over or crawl or eat for the first time.

 These events, this sadness, take refuge in the void.